the-programmers-hangout/Hermes/README.md

-# Polly
+# Hermes

-Polly is a Discord bot built with Laracord for managing emotes, logging reactions, and tracking user statistics.
+Hermes is a Discord bot built with Laracord for managing emotes, logging reactions, and tracking user statistics.

 ## Features